Sophia-Filimonova/python-project-52/README.md

 [DEMO VERSION](https://task-manager-vb7t.onrender.com/users/)

 *<b>TASK MANAGER</b> is a Django web application.
 It allows you to set tasks, assign executors and change task's statuses.
-Users registration and authentication are required to work with the application.*
+Users registration and authentication are required to work with the application.
+The application uses localization from English into Russian.*

 ### Built With: